Skip to Main Content

 This is often referred to as 25/50/15 coverage limits.
 While minimum-required coverage provides a fundamental level of financial protection against bodily injuries and property damage that a driver might cause in an accident, it may not fully cover all expenses.
 For instance, the costs associated with severe accidents can quickly exceed these limits, leaving the driver responsible for any additional expenses.

 Furthermore, minimum coverage does not help pay to repair or replace the driver’s own vehicle in the case of damage or theft, nor does it cover medical expenses for the driver or passengers.
-As such, drivers in Phoenix might consider opting for higher coverage limits or additional coverage types like collision and comprehensive coverage to ensure a broader financial safety net that aligns with the metro-specific risks and their personal financial situation.
+Drivers in Phoenix might consider opting for higher coverage limits or additional coverage types like collision and comprehensive coverage to protect their finances.

 Frequently asked questions